There’s lots to know about foods that contain fluoride.

 At this moment I don’t have the machines to test food myself.

 So we’ll have to rely on information from the USDA (United States Department of Agriculture).1,2

-But to help me get to that point, you can share this article with friends and family by using the sharing buttons found at the bottom of the screen (phone) or to the left (computer).
+But to help me get to that point, you can share this article with friends and family by using the blue sharing buttons found at the start or end of the article (Twitter, Facebook, Email, Pinterest).

 1. Eat Whole Foods (Non-Processed)

 A general rule of thumb is that the more processed a food is, the more fluoride it contains.

 By eating whole foods, or as I like to call them “one-ingredient” foods – you’ll dramatically reduce your fluoride intake by avoiding foods high in fluoride.
 Examples of whole foods include, fruits, eggs, nuts, meat, and some vegetables.

 Cooking with fluoride-free water is the easiest thing you can do to significantly reduce your fluoride intake.
 Since when you’re cooking, the fluoride found in tap water will absorb into your food.